MendelBak/Bystander/Readme.md

 ## Deployment TODO

 - Check TODO Tree for comments to self.
-- DONE - Need to open MongoDB, Google Developers COnsole, Authentication, etc, to all IPs, not just my local IP.
+- DONE - Need to open MongoDB, Google Developers Console, Authentication, etc, to all IPs, not just my local IP.
 - How to compile TS to JS for server, before deploying?
 - Set the GOOGLE_APPLICATION_CREDENTIALS environment variable for the backend firebase-admin API key.
 Don't store the key in the codebase.
 - Need to create an API key for backend requests (Authorization Headers/ JWT)